Puneeth0106/ML-Based-Prediction-of-Cohesive-Zone-Parameters-under-Varying-Mode-Mixities-in-Mixed-Mode-Fracture/README.md

 # Parameter Prediction from Simulation-Derived Cohesive-Zone Features

-## Abstract
+## **Abstract**

-This repository provides a reproducible data-processing and machine-learning pipeline for predicting cohesive-zone parameters from simulation traces.
-The pipeline automates feature extraction from displacement–force curves, assembles training datasets, performs hyperparameter tuning for multiple regressors, persists trained artifacts, and produces diagnostic plots for model evaluation.
+This work presents a reproducible data-processing and machine-learning pipeline for predicting fracture-mechanics parameters from simulation traces.
+The pipeline extracts physically meaningful features from displacement–force responses, pairs them with target cohesive-zone parameters, and evaluates several regression models—including Support Vector Regression (SVR), Random Forests (RF), and XGBoost.
+The framework supports automatic feature extraction, dataset assembly, hyperparameter tuning, model persistence, and visual performance assessment.
+The resulting workflow enables rapid experimentation and systematic comparison of ML models for surrogate prediction in fracture simulations.

+## **Introduction**
+ Cohesive-zone models are widely used to characterize fracture processes through parameters such as peak traction (σI, σII) and energy release rates (GI, GII).
+Obtaining these parameters through full-scale numerical simulations is computationally expensive.
+To reduce this cost, we propose a supervised machine-learning pipeline that predicts cohesive-zone parameters directly from low-dimensional features extracted from simulation trace data.
+This repository implements the complete workflow—from data ingestion to model training and evaluation—and provides a reproducible framework suitable for research, benchmarking, and extension.

 ## Quick overview